ATN Event Staffing Logo

 If you’re looking to cut or limit your online shopping expenses, avoid social media.
 In doing so, you will avoid those impulse purchases – you know the ones, those little items that are just too cute or too funny to pass up.
 Besides, too much time on social media can negatively affect our mental health, increase anxiety, give us FOMO (Fear of Missing Out) and take a toll on our self-esteem.

 Fear, shame, and anger are common emotions that surround money.
 Although it’s normal to have anxiety about money, avoid getting stuck there.
-Journaling about your relationship with money, reading books on personal finance, and/or exploring financial therapy can help you face your issues head-on.
+Journaling about your relationship with money and/or exploring financial therapy can help you face your issues head-on.

-The psychological impact of a COVID19 and underemployment is real, so it’s imperative that you take good care of yourself in order to stay as healthy as possible.
+The psychological impact of underemployment is real, so it’s imperative that you take good care of yourself in order to stay as healthy as possible.
 Rest when you need it, eat well, hydrate, connect with others and practice self-care.

 Dealing with personal finances during a crisis is unavoidable, but having a realistic picture of your current financial situation can help you clarify and plan for your future.
 The most important thing to realize is that you are not alone.
-Most people are dealing with some type of financial upheaval due to COVID-19.
+Most people are dealing with some type of financial upheaval.
 Don’t be afraid to ask for assistance and/or to take advantage of the resources that are available to you.

 ATN Event Staffing is currently adding to our roster.
 Click here to learn more about our event jobs.